Family of business owner shot outside tattoo studio say he was a hero on the day he was killed - KESQ

 Click here for updates on this story

-BATAVIA TOWNSHIP, Ohio (WLWT) — Brian Wilson was the love of his wife Jennifer’s life.
+BATAVIA TOWNSHIP, Ohio (KMBC) — Brian Wilson was the love of his wife Jennifer’s life.

 “He was her rock,” said Jennifer Wilson’s sister, Michelle Davis.
 “They were perfect for each other.
 She finally found her true love.”